About

 Richard earned his B.A. degree in environmental studies from experimental, interdisciplinary Hampshire College and, from MIT, an M.S. in nuclear engineering and a Ph.D. in political theory.
 He held the Ciriacy-Wantrup Postdoctoral Fellowship in Economics at the University of California at Berkeley.

-Richard has been a meditator for over 35 years, studied with more than half a dozen spiritual teachers, and lived for a year in an ashram/orphanage in Varanasi, India.
+Richard has been a meditator for over 40years, studied with more than half a dozen spiritual teachers, and lived for a year in an ashram/orphanage in Varanasi, India.

 Floating down the Ganges River in Varanasi, 2006.
 Photo by Lena Sclove.

-In his spare time he enjoys travel, photography, reading novels with soul and wishing he had the talent to write them, running in the woods with Haley the wonder dog, biking, hiking, floating in calm waters under sunny skies, cross-country skiing, and snowshoeing.
+In his spare time he enjoys travel, photography, reading novels with soul and wishing he had the talent to write them, running in the woods, biking, hiking, floating in calm waters under sunny skies, cross-country skiing, and snowshoeing.